 3.)
 Biodegradation of Contaminants within the Matrix

 Once in place and with contaminants partitioned onto its surface, PlumeStop is colonized by contaminant-degrading bacteria.
-The net result is a substantial increase in the rate and extent of contaminant destruction.

 4.)
 Regeneration of Sorption Sites for Long-Term Treatment